-This method creates a new variable at the given address, addr, in the module in_module.
-If a name is specified Dyninst will assign var_name to the variable, otherwise it will assign an internal name.
+This method creates a new variable at the given address addr in the module in_module.
+If a name is specified, Dyninst will assign var_name to the variable; otherwise, it will assign an internal name.
 The type parameter will become the type for the new variable.

-When operating in binary rewriting mode, it is an error for the in_module parameter to be NULL.
-Dyninst will then write the variable back out in the file specified by in module.
+When operating in binary rewriting mode, it is an error for the in_module parameter to be NULL; it is necessary to specify the module in which the variable will be created.
+Dyninst will then write the variable back out in the file specified by in_module.

+'''

-void free(const BPatch variableExpr &ptr)
+void free(const BPatch_variableExpr &ptr)

+'''

-Frees the memory in the passed ptr.
-The programmer is responsible to verify that all code that could reference this memory will not execute again (either by removing all snippets that refer to it, or by analysis of the program).
+Free the memory in the passed variable ptr.
+The programmer is responsible for verifying that all code that could reference this memory will not execute again (either by removing all snippets that refer to it, or by analysis of the program).

+'''

+bool getRegisters(BPatch_Vector<BPatch_register> &regs) implemented

-bool getRegisters(Bpatch_Vector<Bpatch_Register> ®s) implemented for POWER and AMD64
+for POWER and AMD64

+'''

-This function returns a vector of BPatch_register objects that represents the registers used by the mutatee.
+This function returns a vector of BPatch_register objects that represents the registers available to the mutatee.